Why Do I Shut Down When I’m Upset?

 This is what happens when you shut down.
 Shutting down is a natural human response to overwhelming stress.

-But, Why Do People Shut Down As A Self Defense Mechanism?
+But, Why Do People Emotionally Shut Down As A Self Defense Mechanism?

 People who shut down when they’re upset don’t feel like they have any choice but to shut down.
 They feel helpless because they cannot control their feelings.